SumiSastri/to-do-list-react/README.md

 			.catch((error) => console.log(error));
 	}
 ```
+Uncomment the console log when you see the data in the console and set state.

-Now work on the front-end and render data
+Work on the front-end to display the data.